 Disposable Fiberglass Filters

-These are the least expensive type of air filter, which are only designed eliminate large dust particles.
+These are the least expensive type of air filter, which is only designed to eliminate large dust particles.
 They are not good at filtering small particles or allergens.

 HEPA Furnace Filters